vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Madanabhañji_-Same as Damanabhañji p.
 310 above.

-_Madanamahotsava_-on Cai. śu.
+_Madanamaḥotsava_-on Cai. śu.
 13; tithivrata; worship image or painting of God of love at mid-day with the mantra'namaḥ Kāmāya devāya devadevāya mūrtaye | Brahma-Viṣṇu sureśānām manaḥ-ksobha-karāya vai li'; sweet edibles to be placed before the figure of Kāma; donate a pair of cows; wife should worship her husband thinking 'this (husband) is Kāma'; at night _jāgara_ and dance festivals, illuminations and theatricals; this to be repeated every year; the performer becomes free from sorrow and disease and secures welfare, fame and wealth; HV II.
 21-24 (from Bhav.
 U. which contains the story of the burning of Madana by Śiva and his re-birth on this tithi. ).

 _Madanotsava_-is called Suvasantaka in Kāmasūtra I. 4.
 42.